jlouis2k4/cs46x-eth-smart-contracts-scaffolding/README.md

-# This is a [link] (projectdocs/old_frontend_guide.pdf) to our old front end documentation if the next capstone group wishes to revisit it.
+# This is a [link](projectdocs/old_frontend_guide.pdf) to our old front end documentation if the next capstone group wishes to revisit it.